Polish–Lithuanian–Teutonic War: Aftermath

 The Peace of Thorn was signed on 1 February 1411.
 Under its terms, the Knights ceded the Dobrin Land (Dobrzyń Land) to Poland and agreed to resign their claims to Samogitia during the lifetimes of Jogaila and Vytautas, although another two wars (the Hunger War of 1414 and the Gollub War of 1422) would be waged before the Treaty of Melno permanently resolved the territorial disputes.
 The Poles and Lithuanians were unable to translate the military victory into territorial or diplomatic gains.
 However, the Peace of Thorn imposed a heavy financial burden on the Knights from which they never recovered.
 They had to pay an indemnity in silver, estimated at ten times the annual income of the King of England, in four annual installments.
 To meet the payments, the Knights borrowed heavily, confiscated gold and silver from churches, and increased taxes.
 Two major Prussian cities, Danzig (Gdańsk) and Thorn (Toruń), revolted against the tax increases.
 The defeat at Grunwald left the Teutonic Knights with few forces to defend their remaining territories.
 Since both Poland and Lithuania were now Christian countries, the Knights had difficulties recruiting new volunteer crusaders.
 The Grand Masters then needed to rely on mercenary troops, which proved an expensive drain on their already depleted budget.
 The internal conflicts, economic decline and tax increases led to unrest and the foundation of the Prussian Confederation, or Alliance against Lordship, in 1441.
 That, in turn, led to a series of conflicts that culminated in the Thirteen Years' War (1454).

-In popular culture

-The war has been popularized in Polish popular culture, primarily due to the impact of the novel The Knights of the Cross (1900) by Polish writer Henryk Sienkiewicz, which have led to numerous adaptions such as a movie (1960) and a video game (2002).